wpcodefactory/ajax-product-search-woocommerce/readme.txt

 == Changelog ==

+= 1.0.8 - 09/12/2018 =
+* Search only for 'publish' post_status
+* Update WC tested up to
+* Update WP tested up to

 = 1.0.7 - 25/07/2018 =
 * Make compatible with Product Visibility by User Role for WooCommerce plugin
 * Update WooCommerce requirement